dbt-labs/docs.getdbt.com/website/docs/docs/writing-code-in-dbt/jinja-context/modules.md

 ```
 {% set dt = modules.datetime.datetime.now() %}
 ```
+This module will return the current date and time on every Jinja evaluation.
+For the date and time of the start of the run, please see [run_started_at](run_started_at).

 ## pytz
 This variable is a pointer to the Python [pytz](https://pypi.org/project/pytz/) module.